Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 d.
 Death of larva

-5. A large ecdysone surge in last-instar larva in the absence of Juvenile hormone will result in,
+5. A large ecdysone surge in the last-instar larva in the absence of Juvenile hormone will result in,

 a.
 Moult to next larval instar